 Requirements for the Administrative License Suspension in Ohio

 After a DUI arrest, the arresting officer will complete paperwork to begin the process to suspend the driver’s license through an ALS.

-Under RC 4511.191(B)(2), the suspension in a first time refusal case terminates upon entry of the guilty or no contest plea resulting in conviction.
-Additionally, time served is to be credited against judicial suspension in a first time refusal case in Ohio.
+Under RC 4511.191(B)(2), the suspension in a first-time refusal case terminates upon entry of the guilty or no contest plea resulting in conviction.
+Additionally, time served is to be credited against judicial suspension in a first-time refusal case in Ohio.
 Under RC 4511.191(D)(1), however, a subsequent finding of not guilty does not affect the suspension.

-No privileges may be granted to offender with refusal who, within the preceding six years, has had three or more test refusals.
+No privileges may be granted to an offender with refusal who, within the preceding six years, has had three or more test refusals.
 RC 4510.13(A)(3).